AlanMorel/mapleserver2-docs/docs/setup/database-setup.md

 ## Installing MySQL

+### MySQL Installer

-1. Download and open the MySQL installer.
+1. Download and open the MySQL Installer.

 2. Select the **Developer Default** option and click next.